 In her book Free Range Kids, Lenore Skenazy researched how safe kids really are in the world.
 Surprisingly, Skenazy discovered that America is no less safe than when we were young.
 Yes, there are bad people in the world, but the chances of your kid encountering them are incredibly low.

 We hear about rare and terrifying news stories so often, with such drama and repetition, it feels like a less safe world.
-But the fact is that the chance of your child being abducted by a stranger is 0.00007 percent.
+But the fact is that there’s a very low chance of your child being abducted by a stranger.
 Violent crimes, including sex crimes against children, are on a steady decline.

-Some of you are thinking, “That’s fine, but I couldn’t live with myself even on the 0.00007 percent chance that my child would be a victim.”
-Even at such a low rate, you think, it’s not worth the risk.
+Some of you are thinking, “Even if it’s a low risk, I couldn’t live with myself with any chance that my child would be a victim.”
+It’s just not worth the risk.

-I fear most for kids who are swaddled through middle school and never get to experience the thrill or the lessons that come from trying to be independent.
+I fear most for kids who are swaddled through middle school.
+They need to experience the thrill or the lessons that come from trying to be independent.

 Too much oversight leads to feeling that your every decision is being evaluated and judged.
 Have you ever been micromanaged?
 It makes it hard to be successful.
-Kids need time apart to figure out who they are when no one is watching, and that’s critical to developing a strong sense of self.
+Kids need time apart to figure out who they are when no one is watching.
+That’s critical to developing a strong sense of self.

 So while there is no magic answer to when and to what degree you should let your middle school kids do things alone, in general, it’s a good idea to begin offering many varied opportunities to try.
 You know your tween best.
-If she can make a plan, react responsibly to unexpected changes, and communicate openly with you about her experiences, you’re off to a great start.
+If they can make a plan, react responsibly to unexpected changes, and communicate openly with you about their experiences, you’re off to a great start.